Charley Trippi: Regular season

+Playoffs

 Later life and honors

 After he ended his playing career, Trippi served as an assistant coach with the Cardinals from 1957 to 1965, mostly coaching the offensive backfield.
 He later took up a business in real estate.
 Trippi was inducted into the College Football Hall of Fame in 1959; the Georgia Sports Hall of Fame in 1965; and the Pro Football Hall of Fame and Pennsylvania Sports Hall of Fame in 1968.
 He is the only player in the Pro Hall of Fame to have accumulated at least 1,000 yards each receiving, passing, and rushing.
 In 2007, he was ranked 20th on ESPN's list of the top 25 players in college football history.
 The football stadium at Pittston Area High School is named Charley Trippi Stadium in his honor.
 In 1969, Trippi was named to the NFL's 1940s All-Decade Team, compiled to honor the best players of the decade.
 At the time of his death, Trippi was the oldest living member of the Pro Football Hall of Fame, as well as the oldest living No. 1 NFL draft pick.

 On December 14, 2021, Trippi turned 100, becoming the second Pro Football Hall of Famer to reach that milestone, after Clarence "Ace" Parker.

 Trippi was one of only four University of Georgia football players to have his jersey number retired.
 His No. 62 was retired in 1947.

 Personal life

 Trippi's first wife, Virginia (née Davis), died in 1971.
 He remarried to Peggy (née McNiven).
 He had three children from his first marriage and three stepchildren from his second marriage.

 Trippi died on October 19, 2022, in Athens, Georgia, at the age of 100.
-He was the last surviving member of the National Football League 1940’s All Decade Team.
+He was the last surviving member of the National Football League 1940's All Decade Team and the last living member of the Cardinals 1947 championship team.
+He was likely also the oldest living former NFL player as a whole.